 Execute SWOT analysis with a matrix, with rows for internal organizational issues and external environmental ones, plus columns to collect what is helpful and harmful.

 As a SWOT analysis example, think about a digital marketing agency.
-Collected that company’s strengths, weaknesses, opportunities and threats—both internally and externally.
+Collected the company’s strengths, weaknesses, opportunities and threats—both internally and externally.

 The next step is to take this data and build a strategy based on it.
 With a clear picture of where you stand in context, which has been mapped out on the SWOT matrix, it is then possible to find a winning path through this landscape.

 Jennifer Bridges, shows you the what, why and how.
-She also includes a SWOT analysis example in the video, so be sure to watch!
+She also includes a SWOT analysis example in the video, so be sure to watch it!